DevExpress-Examples/word-processing-how-to-retain-original-image-uri-in-html-document/Readme.md

 # How to retain original image URI in HTML document

-This example illustrates how to use the [DocumentImage.Uri](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.DocumentImage.Uri) property to set the image's **src** attribute when a document is saved in HTML format.
+This example demonstrates how to use the [DocumentImage.Uri](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.DocumentImage.Uri) property to set the image's **src** attribute when a document is saved in HTML format.

 ![](./images/screenshot.png)